 The Humanities Initiative generously expands and develops this core program.
-Located in the Office of the Dean of Faculty, it forms a core dimension of faculty recruitment and position definition.
 It defines six faculty positions at the distinguished chair level whose role and significance will combine high scholarly, teaching, and disciplinary distinction with a university-wide entrepreneurial role for and from the humanities.
-Professors Paul Guyer (Philosophy and the Cogut Center for the Humanities) and Anthony Vidler (History of Art and Architecture and the Cogut Center) are the two inaugural holders of these positions.
+Professors Paul Guyer (Philosophy and the Cogut Institute for the Humanities), Leela Gandhi (John Hawkes Professor of Humanities and English), Andrew Laird (John Rowe Workman Distinguished Professor of Classics and Humanities), and Peter Szendy (Comparative Literature) have been recruited to Brown as Humanities Initiative Scholars.
 The Humanities Initiative also disburses significant programming funds for collaborative research.